-If I have understood the quotation from the 'Software Architecture Notes' web site above, it is making a similar point, namely that the ilities (or what I have concerned meta-requirements) add further specification to a set of functional requirements (e.g. specifying the 'way' the requirements should be met).
+The quotation from the 'Software Architecture Notes' web site above, seems to be making a similar point, namely that the ilities (or what we have called 'meta-requirements') add further specification to a set of functional requirements (e.g. specifying the 'way' the requirements should be met).

-A difference between the goals of this document and the software engineering discussions is that I have tried to discuss meta-criteria (ilities) that could be equally relevant to biological organisms and engineering artifacts, since the EU FP7 Challenge 2 is in part about biologically inspired systems, but not inspired at the level of mechanisms, as the phrase 'biologically inspired' often indicates.
+A difference between the goals of this document and the software engineering discussions is that we have tried to discuss meta-criteria (ilities) that could be equally relevant to biological organisms and engineering artifacts, since the EU FP7 Challenge 2 is in part about biologically inspired systems, but not inspired at the level of mechanisms, as the phrase 'biologically inspired' often indicates.